afry/energy-trading-simulator/README.md

 Install package as editable (command automatically searches for the setup.py file):

         pip install -e .

+## Run POC

+### As script from terminal
+From the root of the repository, run the main file:

+        python main.py

+### As docker container
+Next task.

 ## Agents
 Info about agent design